2023 Summer Workshop

 Machine Learning at the Edge of Particle Physics, Javier Duarte (UCSD)

-Abstract Ten years ago, the discovery of the Higgs boson confirmed the existence of a new kind of field, the Higgs field, which fills the universe.
+Ten years ago, the discovery of the Higgs boson confirmed the existence of a new kind of field, the Higgs field, which fills the universe.
 Measuring the interactions of the Higgs boson is necessary to confirm the standard model of particle physics, and any deviations from our expectations may give a critical hint for new laws of physics.
 At the CERN LHC, we collide protons at nearly the speed of light and analyze the debris from the collisions to learn about elementary particles like the Higgs boson.
-In this presentation, I will explain how we are developing machine learning methods to confront two major, and related, challenges at the LHC: (1) searching for the elusive Higgs boson self-interaction and (2) quickly filtering millions of collisions per second on field-programmable gate arrays (FPGAs) in pursuit of new physics.
+In this presentation, I will explain how we are developing machine learning methods to confront two major, and related, challenges at the LHC: (1) searching for the elusive Higgs boson self-interaction and (2) quickly filtering millions of collisions per second on field-programmable gate arrays (FPGAs) in pursuit of new physics.4:15–5:30 pm ET

 Poster Session

-6:00–8:00 pm ET Welcome Dinner
+Details to come.6:00–8:00 pm ET Welcome Dinner

 Tuesday, August 15, 2023